outpaddling/LPJS/README.md

-- Complete portability across the POSIX world: One of our primary goals is to foster research and development of HPC clusters using __any__ POSIX operating system on __any__ hardware or cloud platform.
+- Complete portability across the POSIX world: One of our primary goals is to foster research and development of HPC clusters using __any__ POSIX operating system on __any__ hardware or virtual/cloud platform.
 You can certainly run LPJS on RHEL/x86 if you like, but you can also use Debian Linux, Dragonfly BSD, FreeBSD, Illumos, MacOS, NetBSD, OpenBSD, Ubuntu, or any of the other dozens of Unix-like systems available, on any hardware that they support.